yogidevendra/docs/docs/tutorials/salesdimensions-c1.md

 Building the Sales Dimension application in JAVA
 ===
+The Sales Dimensions application demonstrates multiple features of the DataTorrent RTS platform including the ability to:
+- transform data
+- analyze data
-The Sales Dimensions application demonstrates multiple features of the DataTorrent RTS platform, including the ability to transform, analyze, and take actions on data in real time.
-The application also demonstrates how DataTorrent RTS can be used to build scalable applications for high-volume, multi-dimensional computations with very low latency using existing library operators.
+- act, based on analysis, in real time
+- support scalable applications for high-volume, multi-dimensional computations with very low latency using existing library operators.

 Example scenario
 ---